amit-bhandari/amit-bhandari.github.io/content/posts/wave-progress-bar-compose.md

 )
 ```

-This piece of code gives us following output.

 {{< figure src="/images/wave-progress-bar-compose/sine-wave.webp" alt="Sine Wave" width="400">}}

 ### Complete Path
-To be able to fill all the area from left bottom to right bottom of Sine Wave, we need to start path at left bottom, finish it at right bottom and then close it.
-We can use lineTo and close api of Path object to achieve that.
+To fill the entire area from the left bottom to the right bottom of the sine wave, start the path at the left bottom, end it at the right bottom, and then close it.
+This can be achieved using the lineTo and close functions of the Path object.

 ```kotlin
 {